0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/json-rpc-to-proof.md

-We explore next the expected form of data in the zkEVM JSON-RPC's responses to queries for the latest L2 block.
+Next, we explore the expected format of data in the zkEVM JSON-RPC's responses to queries for the latest L2 block.